Personal Immigration

 However, if work or other commitments may mean that it is not possible to spend the minimum number of days in the UK each year, then it may be advisable to simply apply for the full five years and four months, so that extension applications do not need to be made frequently.
 There is currently no limit on the number of times the application can be extended or any limit on the amount of time that can be spent in the category.

-How Much Does an Application for a Global Talent Film and TV Visa Cost?
+6. Costs Involved in Applying for a Global Talent Film & TV Visa

 Visa priority services range between around £250 and £1000 depending on the place the application is made and what level of priority is required.